 We lean on our Authentic Growth Methodology™ to assess, align, and hold accountable the resources in the organization, including people, budgets, and priorities.
 The simple tools and structured process of Marketing Traction ultimately reveal what is holding marketing back, including when it’s a people problem that requires a difficult personnel decision.

 But long before we ever recommend a business fire a marketer, our Fractional CMOs identify the strengths, passions, and gifts of everyone on the team.
 We evaluate whether every team member understands what it takes to be successful, can perform their role effectively, and has the capacity to do it well.
 Authentic Brand most commonly supports growing businesses in the following ways:

 Scenario: A business has talented and capable doers on its marketing team.
 These marketers are good at execution and project management, but they lack strategic leadership.
 The team would likely be more impactful if they had the right strategic leadership, but marketing is likely reporting to the CEO or head of sales, who doesn’t have the capacity or deep marketing expertise and experience to elevate the team’s full potential.

-Solution: Authentic Brand Fractional CMOs provide experienced marketing leadership to these businesses on a part-time, flexible basis.
+Solution: An Authentic Fractional CMO™ provide experienced marketing leadership to these businesses on a part-time, flexible basis.
 Our fractional CMOs are lower risk and drive quicker impact than a full-time hire.
 They build strong, strategic, and sales-aligned marketing teams and programs using our proven process.
 Our marketing leaders know how to assess existing talent and fill gaps.
 Instead of replacing skilled doers with a high-level leader, these businesses get the best of both worlds.

 2. Marketing Coach